R-CF/ncdfCF/README.md

 - Support for writing of complex data sets (single `CFVariable` instances can already be written to file).
+- Writing data to an unlimited dimension of a data variable.

 ##### CF Metadata Conventions